Our Outpost Mission

 - Outpost is a group-centered camp.
 Groups create a group name, find a fort together, and spend their days together all day.
 This creates a powerful opportunity for belonging, which is an outcome we value highly from the quality camp experience.

-- When any of our campers “have a hard time”, our counselors and directors are carefully trained to acknowledge first, challenge second.
+- When any of our campers “have a hard time,” our counselors and directors are carefully trained to acknowledge first, challenge second.
 We do not give up on children, label them as bad, or punish.
-Our approach works, especially at camp, and campers typically “opt-in” to more successful behaviors during the course of camp.
+Our approach works, and campers typically “opt-in” to more successful behaviors during the course of camp.

 - We partner with parents and place a high priority on open, consistent communication.
 We invite two-way feedback at all times.

 - We’ve found that “bullying” is an area of intense focus by other youth-oriented organizations.
 Bullying has been defined as repeated negative behavior involving a power imbalance.
 It is rather difficult for actual bullying to occur at Outpost Summer Camps due to our structure, training, and environment.
-Behavior potentially related to bullying or resembling bullying is quickly and effectively addressed by our entire staff.
+Behavior involving meanness or rudeness or resembling bullying is quickly and effectively addressed by our entire staff.

 - Although we are not designed as a “special needs” camp, we have the support of two professional child psychologists during the summer.
 These additional resources allow us to design effective solutions for campers at all times.